avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 "A compilation unit contains a set of executable statements."

-There are a list of updated statements on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements).
+There is a list of updated statements on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements).

 I'd rather not dive deep into each of these, as many of them are fundamental programming topics - but will note a few things.

 ### Variable scope

 In the past, JavaScript only had variable declarations using `var`.
-The scope of variables declared with `var` is function, not block.
-Two new types, `let` and `const` declarations were introduced to add block level scoping to JS.
+The scope of variables declared with `var` is the function it is declared in, not the block.
+Two new types, `let` and `const` declarations were introduced to add block-level scoping.

 ### Truthy and Falsy